Why Do Mechanical Watch Movements Have Jewel Bearings?

 Depending on the types of watch movement used, most of the best dress watches today use between 17 jewels to 23 jewels in their movements.
 Unfortunately, there are some unethical watch brands who began to insert unnecessary jewel bearings as in parts of the movements where they weren’t needed at all in order to increase the overall perceived value of the watch.

-Rather than depending on the numbers of jewels in a movement, it is far more important to understand the movement itself before you buy watches online.
+Rather than depending on the numbers of jewels in a movement, it is far more important to understand the movement itself before you buy a mechanical watch.

 We hope you have a better understanding of watch movements after reading this article.
 Is there anything interesting facts on jewel bearings we have missed out?
 Let us know in the comment section below!